pawelgrzybek/pawelgrzybek.com/content/posts/2015-07-08-css-specificity-explained.md

 - Safari iOS < 7
 - Android < 4.4

-Check this Codepen on one of the matching browsers above and you should see a green paragraph.
+Check this CodePen on one of the matching browsers above and you should see a green paragraph.
 Totally useless though :)

 <p data-height="151" data-theme-id="14885" data-slug-hash="BNrYjO" data-default-tab="result" data-user="pawelgrzybek" class='codepen'>See the Pen <a href='https://codepen.io/pawelgrzybek/pen/BNrYjO/'>256 classes over ID</a> by Pawel Grzybek (<a href='https://codepen.io/pawelgrzybek'>@pawelgrzybek</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 I found out that on modern webkit browser 65536 classes are stronger than a single ID.
-Unfortunatelly I didn't manage to create an example.
-Codepen just simply couldn't handle that kind of calculation.
+Unfortunately I didn't manage to create an example.
+CodePen just simply couldn't handle that kind of calculation.
 If you have any confirmed information about it, please let me know.

 ## Helpful tools and resources